Category Archives: Spiritual Guides and How To’s

 ** Thank you to my dearest friend for teaching me some of these wisdoms through your relentless trust in the beautiful mystery of our meeting.

-A spiritual path is a one way street.
-This is a law of energy.
+A Spiritual Path is a One Way Street.
+This is a Law of Energy.

 A spiritual path is a one way street.
 This is a law of energy.
 You take one step and everything about you and everything about the path changes all at once.
 Take one more step and you are in.
 The path itself becomes your tether to this life through an ever-shifting forest and what comes to you, in challenge or exhaltation, comes across the way you are walking.
 It is specific to you.